 Marshall Jefferson‘s view of the things is, no surprisingly, slightly different.
 “As you know, Ten City had split and Byron has soon after signed a record deal with Nervous.
 Gotta say that this situation was already predictable at the time.
 I would say economically speaking.
 Further to the release of our first album which had been gold certified.
 But also in terms of egos.
 I guess the group had the wish to show that they could do as good without me…” Jefferson leaving the Windy City two years after to find a new home in the UK.

 “I’d ended up being unable to focus on anything.
 Maybe because I had everything I wanted.
 A nice house, big money… I started getting the feeling that I was slowly falling asleep.
 Had to take some distance, watching then the arrival of new Chicago cats from his new London hometown… “I have no regret as I felt like I needed to bring House Music to another level.
-I’d decided to put my hands on big projects.
-I wanted live instruments, chords, strings, guitars…”
+So I’d decided to put my hands on big projects.
+And for that, I wanted live instruments, chords, strings, guitars…”

 Marshall Jefferson‘s background is quite one of a kind.
 Not really into Black music until 1981, meeting vet DJ Ron Hardy would be the revelation for him.
 “I had never heard anything like this so far.
 It had been to me like THE big bang!”, seeing him following the footsteps of the aforementioned for 5 years before getting into production with no knowledge at all…

 “I was as with some friend of mine at a music store where I got caught up by a salesman.
 Once again, I didn’t know anything about making music.
 He then showed me a Yamaha Sequencer (the QXI).
 Saying we would be able to make music like musicians.
 My pal didn’t believe him, but I left the store with the machine.
 It had costed me a fortune.
-And all my people had a laugh at me as they didn’t understand seeing me getting my jacket on this stuff that I was unable to play with at the time…” He would then write his first composition ever the day after, and within a year, he was considered as a reference by numerous keyboardists around.
+And all my people had a laugh at me as they didn’t understand seeing me getting my jacket on this stuff that I was unable to play with at the time…” He would then write his first composition ever the day after.
+Then within a year, he was considered as a reference by numerous keyboardists around.

 “I could play in different ways even though I never tried to know was I was exactly able to play.
-I ended up playing what I wanted.
+Anyway, I ended up playing what I wanted.
 I was searching to have my own sound and I reached this stage.
 He eventually would sign Lil’ Louis‘s first cut (‘Video Clash’).
 But what Marshall wanted was far more ambitious.
 Getting House Music to the same level as Hip-Hop and R&B…

 “Everyone expects something new to happen and I think I know how to do it.
 It’s not necessarily a matter of formula but more of a careful preparation and organization.
 Whatever you do, you have to have a certain term vision of the things.
 This is exactly how artists like Prince, Michael Jackson and Madonna have made it.
 Producing tracks on tracks is nothing of an achievement.
 You gotta get an imprint that’ll allow you to be different from the mass, include elements to reach a superior level.
 I’m fed up with all these wank*** doing the do TV shows while not related to what’s happening in the clubs!
 We gotta find the same kind of resources promowise without forgetting about what makes the essence of club music!